-Amniocentesis removes and tests a small amount of the fluid that surrounds the baby during pregnancy.
+Amniocentesis is a test during pregnancy.
+It removes a small amount of the fluid that surrounds the baby for testing.

 |Copyright © Nucleus Medical Media, Inc.|